-Depending on the requirement, two or more impeller can be used in the pump.
-The image below shows the single-stage pump with a single impeller on the shaft and multiple stage pump with many impellers on the same shaft.
+Depending on the requirement, two or more impellers can be used in the pump.
+The image below shows the single-stage pump with a single impeller on the shaft and the multiple-stage pump with many impellers on the same shaft.

-Single impeller designed is useful for large flowrate with relatively less increase in the pressure head.
-When you need, very high head at discharge, the multistage design is used.
+A single impeller design is useful for a large flow rate with relatively less increase in the pressure head.
+The multistage design is used when you need a very high head at discharge.
 In this case, impellers are connected in the series so that each stage will boost the fluid pressure.

 Use of Design Code

 When it comes to using code for pump design, the following two are used in most cases.